Exclusive · Google Ads Sourced

 Utah Inherent Risks of Skiing Act (Utah Code § 78B-4-401 et seq., as modified by SB 228 2020) limits operator liability for inherent risks across 6.5M+ annual skier visits.
 We screen ski cases for fact patterns outside the inherent-risks carve-out (lift mechanical failures, trail-design defects, intentional/malicious conduct).
 Recreational-use immunity under § 78B-4-201 limits private-landowner liability for free recreational use.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the $450K Utah Code § 78B-3-410 noneconomic cap (which Smith v.
+Med-mal leads can be added on request, but they are not a focus area given the $450K Utah Code § 78B-3-410 noneconomic cap (which Smith v.
 United States, 2015 UT 68 struck only as applied to wrongful-death med-mal).

 The Law